mayhemheroes/hero-resources/README.md

 There are several small configuration steps that you'll need to take on your repo in order to properly integrate a repo with Mayhem.
 They are easy to miss, so here is a list for your reference:

 * Package has public visibility.
+* Package has write access.
+* Repository is linked to package.